Bech4Jens/RepData_PeerAssessment1/PA1_template.md

 DataRevised[,3] <- as.numeric(as.character(DataRevised[,3])) #Change to numeric format
 ```

-Finally I will create a histogram of the total number of steps taken each day, and calculate and report the mean and median total number of steps taken per day:
+Finally I will create a histogram of the total number of steps taken each day, and calculate and report the mean and median total number of steps taken per day.
+First I agregate the steps taken per day:

 ```r
 #Sum steps by day